zobayer1/RNA-Seq-FPKM/task/plan.md

 ### 1.1 Understand the Assignment and Data
 - Read `task.md` carefully to identify the 4 specific questions/problems and any constraints (e.g., tools, packages, or plots required).
+- Confirm how each file in `data/` is used:
-- Confirm that `data/GSE183947_fpkm.csv` is the main input for all questions.
+  - `GSE183947_raw_counts_GRCh38.p13_NCBI.tsv` → primary input for DESeq2-based differential expression.
+  - `GSE183947_fpkm.csv` → normalized expression matrix used mainly for exploratory plots / QC.
+  - `GSE183947_series_matrix.txt` → sample-level metadata, including which samples are tumor vs normal and how they are paired.
+  - `Human.GRCh38.p13.annot.tsv` → mapping from gene IDs (e.g., Ensembl) to human-readable gene symbols and possibly Entrez IDs.
-- Note that the study involves paired samples (tumor vs normal tissue from the same patients).
+- Note that the study involves paired samples (tumor vs normal tissue from the same patients) and plan to use that information in the design when possible.
 - Identify which tasks correspond to:
   - Data loading and understanding.
   - Differential expression analysis.